Southern Hands Home Style Cooking

 “There's nobody in Hickory Hill that doesn't know us,” said co-founder Cassandra Pye.

 The Hickory Hill location at 6025 Winchester Road attracts people from Southeast Memphis and across the Mid-South.
-The siblings also own and operate two other locations, one in Raleigh and one in Olive Branch.
+There are two other locations, one in Raleigh and one in Olive Branch.

 The menu includes appetizers, 11 classic southern-style entrees, a plethora of well-seasoned sides, and desert.
 A personal-sized loaf of cornbread accompanies every meal.